OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 - Communication guidelines and plans
 - Escalation processes
 - Prioritization and ratings of incidents
+- Guidelines for developers to provide information to the CSIRT

 The policies should be on a high level to leave some room for the project to adapt the policies.
 The policies could be derived from the ISO 27001 standard (e.g.